baroquon/reefpoints/source/posts/2016-08-16-The-minumum-knowledge-you-need-to-start-metaprogramming-in-Elixir.md

 end
 ```

-It looks correct, but when we evaluate the AST, we will get error:
+It looks correct, but when we evaluate the AST, we will get an error:

 ![](http://d.pr/i/7adz+)

 How come?
 It's because we forget an important concept:
 > unquote injects AST into AST returned by quote.

-`{1, 2, 3}` is not AST literal, so we need to get the quoted expressions. first by using `Macro.escape`.
+`{1, 2, 3}` is not an AST literal, so we need to get the quoted expressions. first by using `Macro.escape`.

 ```elixir
 data = {1, 2, 3}